 \section{Abstract}

 We consider an infinite harmonic chain of charged particles submitted to the action of a magnetic field of intensity $B$ and subject to the action of a stochastic noise conserving the energy.
-In \cite{JKO09, JKO15} it has been proved that if $B=0$ the transport of energy is described by a $3/4$-fractional diffusion while it has been proved in \cite{SSS19} that if $B\ne 0$ it is described by a $5/6$-fractional diffusion.
-In this paper we quantify the intensity of the magnetic field necessary to pass from one regime to the other one.
+In \cite{JKO09} it has been proved that if $B=0$ the transport of energy is described by a $3/4$-fractional diffusion while it has been proved in \cite{SSS19} that if $B\ne 0$ it is described by a $5/6$-fractional diffusion.
+In \cite{JKO09,SSS19} the authors used a two step argument, i.e. they first proved that the kinetic limit of the Wigner distribution is the solution of a phonon Boltzmann equation and then proved that this solution converges to the solution of a fractional diffusion equation with exponent $3/4$ if $B=0$ (see \cite{JKO09}) and exponent $5/6$ if $B\neq 0$ (see \cite{SSS19}).
+In this paper we quantify the intensity of the magnetic field required to switch from one macroscopic regime to the other one from the phonon Boltzmann equation.
 We also describe the transition mechanism to cross the two different phases.

 \keywords{}

 \hrule

 \hrule